 FIRST STEP - The parent(s) and/or student should immediately contact the teacher or coach who is directly involved with the problem and allow them to handle the problem.

-SECOND STEP - (If necessary) When the first protocol has been followed, if the problem is not remedied, contact the immediate administrative supervisor (principal) or Athletic Director.

-THIRD STEP - (If necessary) After the first two protocols have been followed, the administrative supervisor will consult with the Administrator.
+SECOND STEP - (If necessary) When the first protocol has been followed, if the problem is not remedied, contact the immediate administrative supervisor (principal or athletic director).
+THIRD STEP - (If necessary) After the first two protocols have been followed, the administrative supervisor will consult with the head of school.

-FOURTH STEP - (If necessary) The Administrator will consult with the Board of Directors.
+FOURTH STEP - (If necessary) The head of school will consult with the board of directors.